-The filesystem conversion procedures in "Converting Filesystems on the System Disk From EFS to XFS" and "Converting a Filesystem on an Option Disk From EFS to XFS" in this chapter require that you dump the filesystems you plan to convert to tape or to another disk with sufficient free disk space to contain the dump image.
+The filesystem conversion procedures in "Converting Filesystems on the System Disk From EFS to XFS" on page 140 and "Converting a Filesystem on an Option Disk From EFS to XFS" on page 148 require that you dump the filesystems you plan to convert to tape or to another disk with sufficient free disk space to contain the dump image.
 Dumping to disk is substantially faster than dumping to tape.